-How could I not apply to perform at Manchester’s Victoria Baths for an evening in which all proposals were to look at the concept of being the Fool.
-The evening proved it was an interesting topic as a stimulus, the performance were varied and of a high standard.
+How could I not apply to perform at Manchester’s Victoria Baths for an evening in which all proposals were to look at the concept of The Fool.
+The evening proved it was an interesting topic to explore, the performances were varied and of a high standard.
 I always looked at The Fool as being a character of which I admired – for reasons that they seem like a lark, full of energy and not burdened by the serious aspects of life – people ask for a fool, fools have the attention of others.

 I approached my contribution to this night by reading (not all of it – it’s a big book) Beatrice.
 K. Otto’s book Fools Are Everywhere and extracted key points and interesting accounts of fools to structure into a performance.
 This performance ultimately put forward the message that fools were of credible attributes.
 I delivered: some of Otto’s words verbatim (I realise now I should have asked for permission on this) and those she referenced, paraphrasing of Otto’s words, play from her words, and characterisation from her words.
 I tried to portray what a typical fool might appear like for the audience and I loved playing this role.